 For the year ended December 31, 2022, net cash used in operating activities of \$10.2 million was due primarily to a net loss of \$7.1 million, changes in operating assets and liabilities of \$1.5 million, offset by non-cash items of \$1.6 million.
-Changes in operating assets and liabilities were driven primarily by \$1.7 million of prepaid expenses, and other current assets of \$1.1 million and an increase in other assets of \$0.1 million, offset by an increase in accounts payable of \$1.1 million, and an increase in accounts payable of \$1.1 million and an increase in accounts payable of \$1.1 million and an increase in accounts payable of \$1.1 million and an increase in accounts payable of \$1.1 million and an increase in accounts payable of \$1.1 million and an increase in accounts payable of \$1.1 million and an increase in accounts payable of \$1.1 million and an increase in accounts payable and a other accrued expenses of \$0.4 million.
-Non-cash items primarily consisted of depreciation, amortization, non-cash interest expense, change in fair value of earnout liabilities of \$9.3 million, change in fair value of debt of \$0.6 million, change in fair value of warrant liabilities of \$3.2 million and loss on extinguishment of debt of \$2.6 million.
+Changes in operating assets and liabilities were driven primarily by \$1.7 million of prepaid expenses, and other current assets of \$1.1 million and an increase in other assets of \$0.1 million, offset by an increase in accounts payable of \$1.1 million, and an increase in accrued compensation and other accrued expenses of \$0.4 million.
+Non-cash items primarily consisted of depreciation, amortization, non-cash interest expense, change in fair value of earnout liabilities of \$9.3 million, change in fair value of debt of \$0.6 million, change in fair value of \$3.2 million and loss on extinguishment of debt of \$2.6 million.